tcarrasc/pmag-5ma_averaging/README.md

 # Paleomagnetic Time Averaged Field analysis
-Analysis of PINT and PSV data for the past 5 Million years.
+An analysis of PINT and PSV data for the past 5 Million years.